miguelmartin75/imgur-automator/README.md

 ## NOTES

 1. You can pass one argument to the `install.sh` script, this argument is the directory where you to store your screenshots.
-The `install.sh` script will call the `set_screenshot_dir.sh`, which will set your system screenshot directory path.
+The `install.sh` script will call the `set_screenshot_dir.sh` script, which will set your system screenshot directory path.
 For example:

    ```bash
    ./install.sh ~/Documents/Pictures/My\ Screenshots
    ```

-2. Since the automation scripts depend on [imguru](https://github.com/FigBug/imguru), they uploads your images/screenshots to imgur anonymously; which may be of nusance to some people.
+2. Since the automation scripts depend on [imguru](https://github.com/FigBug/imguru), the scripts will upload your images/screenshots to imgur anonymously; which may be of nuisance to some people.
    However, if someone wants to alter this repository to incorporate user uploads, they are more than welcome to.